What surprised me about our monthly budget.

 Many people act like money management skills are all poor people need to improve their lot in life, which doesn’t account for low wages and the cycles of generational wealth and poverty.
 As a low-income person and parent, I wanted to dig into my own family’s budget both for myself, and to give people a little glimpse of what living on less really looks like.
 (Hint: we don’t have the latest iPhone!)

-I’m a 32-year-old freelance writer and artist, and my wife is 27 and works as a cook in a local restaurant.
+I’m a freelance writer and artist, and my wife works as a cook in a local restaurant.
 Neither of us has a college degree.
-We have a 2-year-old child and three cats.
-We technically live just below the U.S. poverty line for a family of three, rent our home, and do not own a car.
-We live in Detroit, Mich., a city with a lower cost of living that allows us to get by.
+We have a young child and three cats.
+We technically live just below the U.S. poverty line for a family of three, rent our home and do not own a car.
+We live in Detroit, a city with a lower cost of living that allows us to get by.
 On the flip side, because we don’t have a great public transit system, we spend more on transportation than we might in a different city.

 Income: Mine: an average of $993 per month, pre-taxes.
 Hers: an average of $829 per month, post-taxes.
 That makes our monthly cash flow $1,822.
 But these numbers are averages – when I looked at it the month-to-month, we were all over the map.
 Annual household income: Approximately $22,000.

 Our monthly expenses currently average out to $1,995, which means that at least on average, we’re running a deficit of about $173 per month.